Drivetrain#

 inertial Inertial = inertial(PORT5);

-// Construct a 4-Motor smartdrive "Smartdrive" with the
+// Build a 4-motor smartdrive with the Inertial Sensor

 This Smartdrive object will be used in all subsequent examples throughout this API documentation when referring to smartdrive class methods.